ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - Tldr;
 - Why do we need NgModules?
+- How to make a component available in a NgModule
 - How small / big should a module be?
 - How modules are bundled
 - Summary